 - All vehicles, motorcycles and bikes must remain on designated roads.
 Roads may be deemed impassable and temporarily closed for multiple reasons.
 ATVs/OHVs as defined by Utah State Code are not allowed.

-- A washable/reusable toilet system or human waste disposal bag is required when camping at the Maze District vehicle campsites; at the Chesler Park and Elephant Canyon backpacking campsites and the New Bates Wilson vehicle campsite in the Needles District; and within ½ mile of the Green and Colorado rivers.
+- A washable/reusable toilet system or human waste disposal bag is required when camping at the Maze District vehicle campsites; at the Chesler Park and Elephant Canyon backpacking campsites and the Peekaboo and New Bates Wilson vehicle campsites in the Needles District; and within ½ mile of the Green and Colorado rivers.
 Toilet paper must be packed out of the backcountry.